 Additionally, in October, we received the review results from the National Institute for Dental and Craniofacial Research for our project titled "Craniofacial Growth Prediction in Different Facial Types."
 Our proposal was scored in the second percentile which is outstanding news.
 Funding decisions for this project will be made in January but with a score like this we have good reason to be optimistic.
 This project seeks to establish new craniofacial growth standards as well as provide clinicians the opportunity to make individualized predictions of future growth for a patient.
 This is also a five year project.

-Finally, check out our latest publication in The Anatomical Record (Vol. 297, pp. 1195-1207), Variation in timing, duration, intensity, and direction of adolescent growth in the mandible, maxilla, and cranial base: the Fels Longitudinal Study.
+Another paper accepted in The Anatomical Record.
+"Heritability of the human craniofacial complex" (Maja Seselj, Dana L. Duren, Richard J. Sherwood) was just accepted and should be available online in a month or so.
+This follows our last publication in that journal, The Anatomical Record (Vol. 297, pp. 1195-1207), Variation in timing, duration, intensity, and direction of adolescent growth in the mandible, maxilla, and cranial base: the Fels Longitudinal Study.
 This paper was written by Ramzi W. Nahhas, Manish Valiathan, and Richard J. Sherwood.

 Understanding Craniofacial Biology